 But can be carried in a bag and used during more difficult or dangerous parts of your ride.

-Well, there you have it… Some simple, yet highly functional pieces of gear that will ensure your next bike ride is a success!
+Well, there you have it… Some simple, yet highly functional pieces of gear will ensure your next bike ride is a success!

 What essential bike items do you consider a ‘must-have’ when you are out riding?
 Let us know in the comments.